kubernetes-sigs/aws-load-balancer-controller/docs/guide/ingress/annotations.md

         The first certificate in the list will be added as default certificate.
 And remaining certificate will be added to the optional certificate list.
         See [SSL Certificates](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html#https-listener-certificates) for more details.

+    !!!tip "Certificate Discovery"
+        TLS certificates for ALB Listeners can be automatically discovered with hostnames from Ingress resources.
+See [Certificate Discovery](cert_discovery.md) for instructions.

     !!!example
         - single certificate
             ```